DataDog/integrations-core/ecs_fargate/README.md

 #### Fluent Bit and FireLens

-Configure the AWS FireLens integration built on Datadogs Fluentbit output plugin to connect your FireLens monitored log data to Datadog Logs.
+Configure the AWS FireLens integration built on Datadog's Fluent Bit output plugin to connect your FireLens monitored log data to Datadog Logs.

 1. Enable the [Fluent Bit Datadog integration][27].
 For more information, see the dedicated [Fluent Bit docs][27].
 2. Enable Fluent Bit in the FireLens log router container in your Fargate task.
 For more information about enabling FireLens, see the dedicated [AWS Firelens docs][28].
 For more information about Fargate container definitons, see the [AWS docs on Container Definitions][26].
 Here is an example snippet of a task definition where the Fluent Bit image is configured: